guinslym/ChatAnalysis/README.md

 # ChatAnalysis
-Analysis of library chat transcripts
+A collaborative project that analyses chat transcripts from the University Libraries of CMU.